ThinkWithPbody/Yifu-Pages/content/Projects/2025/pdf2wav/pdf2wav.md

 ---
 This page walks you through how to generate audio files from PDFs using qpdf, pdfminer, and MeloTTS.

+Input: .pdf | .txt
+Output: .wav, .txt

 ## Environment

-**Install and enable WSL on windows.** Skip this step if you already have a linux environment set up.
+**Install and enable Windows Subsystem for Linux (WSL) on windows.** Skip this step if you already have a linux environment set up.

+Win + X > Windows PowerShell > Enter the following `wsl --install`

 > [!caution]
-> You may have to enable CPU Virtualization in BIOS.
+> You may have to enable CPU Virtualization in BIOS for WSL to function.

-**Install a distro to the WSL.** I use OpenSUSE Tumbleweed.
+**Install a distro to WSL.** I use OpenSUSE Tumbleweed.
 You can do the same by going to Microsoft Store and installing OpenSUSE Tumbleweed.

-**Create this file or append** the following line to allocate more memory:
+Create this file or append the following line to **allocate more memory to WSL**:

 `C:\Users\USERNAME\.wslconfig`
 ```